WillyXJ/facileManager/README.md

    `sudo mv facileManager/client/facileManager /usr/local/`

-2. For each module you wish to use, run the following to complete the client installation.
+2. For each module you wish to use, run the following on each client to complete the installation.

    `sudo php /usr/local/facileManager/<module_name>/client.php install`